sachilz/career-advisor-agentic-ai/README.md

 ---

-## Detailed Local Setup & Installation Guide
+## Local Setup & Installation Guide

 Follow these comprehensive step-by-step instructions to configure, initialize, and launch **Career Advisor Agentic AI** in your local development environment.